hadronized/cargo-sync-readme/README.md

     documentation from.
 This might be wanted to override the default behavior that reads from the Cargo.toml manifest, the autodetection based on files or when you have both a binary and library setup (in which case this option is mandatory).
+  - `--crlf`: this flag makes the tool’s newlines behaves according to CRLF.
+It will not change the already present newlines but expect your document to be formatted with CRLF.
+If it’s not then you will get punched in the face by a squirrel driving a motorcycle.
+Sorry.
+Also, it will generate newlines with CRLF.

 ## Q/A and troubleshooting